UniversalDependencies/docs/_el/pos/DET.md

 ### Definition

 Determiners are words that modify nouns  or noun phrases and express the reference of the noun phrase in context. Ιt is possible to replace a single determiner (that seems to function like a pronoun [PRON]()) with a synonymous full noun phrase.
+They are often used to modify a noun phrase rather than replacing it.

 The traditional grammar of Modern Greek does not specify the category “determiner”; rather it specifies definite and indefinite articles, adjectives [ADJ]() and pronouns.

 The label <code>DET</code> is assigned to the two articles, certain traditional adjectives (and their comparatives) and to a set of pronouns.